Two weeks ago, I published a post about my clutter-free car…

 Yes, I had SO much fun cleaning and organizing our new car!

-Dave and I are so grateful that both our families were able to help us out these past couple of weeks, that we had really good insurance, and that no one was hurt.
+Dave and I are so grateful that both our families were able to help us out these past few weeks, that we had really good insurance, and that no one was hurt.
 Praise the Lord!